 Then fill to me the parting glass,

 Good night and joy be with you all.

 The Parting Glass - Variations on a Theme

-Especially with artists trying to bring their own slant to it ... modern versions include the seminal recording by the Clancy Brothers and Tommy Makem, by The Pogues and Steeleye Span, by Sinead O'Connor and Loreena McKennitt.
+This is especially true when so many artists try to bring their own style to a classic song.
+Modern versions of The Parting Glass include the seminal recording by the Clancy Brothers and Tommy Makem, by The Pogues and Steeleye Span, by Sinead O'Connor and Loreena McKennitt.
 It also appears in popular collections of songs by, to name a few, the High Kings and Celtic Woman.
 Ed Sheeran released it as a "hidden track" on "+", it also featured on the soundtracks of "The Walking Dead" and "Assassin's Creed IV: Black Flag".

-And one never ceases to be amazed when looking at the statistics – in any collection of traditional Irish song lyrics, the lyrics to "The Parting Glass" always seem to come out tops as search terms used on the site!
-Why is that so?
-Pop culture apart, it may just be the perfect song to round off an evening with friends, to hazard a guess.
+And one never ceases to be amazed when looking at the statistics – in any collection of traditional Irish song lyrics, the lyrics to "The Parting Glass" always seem to come out as a top search by curious music lovers - probably because this is the perfect song to round off an evening with friends.